-“To succeed at a project of this level, you really have to know how to engineer marine structures, which is difficult,” said John DiGenova, PE, Associate Geotechnical Engineer.
-“Thankfully, we specialize in difficult, challenging work.”
+“To succeed at a project of this level, you really have to know how to engineer marine structures, which is difficult.
+Thankfully, we specialize in challenging work.”

 First, our experts performed a comprehensive test pit, which is a ground excavation to examine soil and buried structures.
 The test pit revealed that the original cribbing timbers were in remarkably good shape and did not need to be replaced.
 Because of this, the team determined that additional stabilization using tiebacks or other systems was not necessary.
 Instead, we installed a thin sheeting on the face and filled between the sheeting and the existing bulkhead with concrete.
 This decision not only saved time, trouble, and the history of the dock, it saved budget dollars.

 “This was the project of a lifetime for me.
 The details on the hand-drawn plans from the early 1900s were incredible.
 Investigating and finding the plans was crucial in our efforts to keep the historical work and design around it.
 We brought together the past and the future.”

 Even more, the Haley & Aldrich and Stantec team stepped up to defend the Navy from potential contractor construction claims.
 The team’s deep expertise, passion, and innovative approach to this important project are the reasons why the Navy still maintains its relationship with the project team today.
-Our geotechnical engineers, saving the Navy from unnecessary construction costs, recognized that there was more to this endeavor than saving budget dollars and beating deadlines.
+Our geotechnical engineers, saving the Navy from unnecessary construction costs, recognized that there was more to this endeavor than saving money and beating deadlines.
 They understood the crucial parts that can’t be measured — expertly blending past and present designs while ensuring that the USS Constitution is ready for the future.

 Carefully rehabilitated the historic USS Constitution’s berth

 Reduced overall effort & hours by investigating the berth’s history

 Saved Navy budget dollars by building around the original design

 Eliminated the need for costly stabilization by using existing construction from more than 100 years ago